 I don’t know about you, but I just love breakfast foods.
 It’s not often I have time to just sit and enjoy a leisurely breakfast and a nice cup of tea anymore (and let’s be honest, who does?), but there’s something really peaceful about breakfast time when we’re not rushing off here or there first thing in the morning and we can all sit down and enjoy some eggs, pancakes or French toast.

-This Apple Cinnamon French Toast Bake is perfect for lazy mornings.
-It can even be made the night before and baked in the morning for a fresh and delicious breakfast.
+Wanna know a secret?
+This Apple Cinnamon French Toast Bake is perfect for lazy mornings because it can be made the night before and baked in the morning for a fresh and delicious breakfast.
 We often make it on a Friday or Saturday evening and enjoy it as a family on the weekend.
 The kids love it with yogurt and maple syrup, but you can also take it up a notch with whipped cream and maple syrup or even caramel sauce!

 One of my favourite times to make this Apple Cinnamon French Toast Casserole is during the holidays.
 It’s so great for when you’ve got a house full of guests and it’s time for a holiday brunch.
-It’s a crowd-pleasing recipe that’s SO easy to throw together in the morning or the night before.
+It’s a crowd-pleasing recipe that’s SO easy to throw together the night before (or in the morning, if you have time!).
 It’s bursting with festive flavours which makes it perfect for a Thanksgiving or Christmas breakfast!

 Looking for even more holiday recipes?
 CLICK HERE for a list of all my favourite holiday recipes!